George J. Hruza: Biography

 Hruza was the president of the American Academy of Dermatology.
 He has written and published over 150 articles and 4 dermatology textbooks and previously led the St. Louis Metropolitan Medical Society, the American Society for Dermatologic Surgery, and the American Society for Laser Medicine and Surgery.

+George J. Hruza is a Republican politician from Missouri who ran for the Missouri Senate District 24 in 2022.
+He was elected to the Missouri House of Representatives in District 89 in the 2024 Missouri House of Representatives election as a Republican.

+Publications

 A list of academic publications can be found here.